MicrosoftDocs/sql-docs/docs/relational-databases/automatic-tuning/automatic-tuning.md

  - Datetime when the potential regression is detected.
  - Score of this recommendation.
- - Details about the issues such as id of the detected plan, id of the regressed plan, id of the plan that should be forced to fix the issue, [!INCLUDE[tsql_md](../../includes/tsql_md.md)] script that might be applied to fix the issue, etc.
+ - Details about the issues such as id of the detected plan, id of the regressed plan, id of the plan that should be forced to fix the issue, [!INCLUDE[tsql_md](../../includes/tsql_md.md)] script that might be applied to fix the issue, etc. Details are stored in JSON format.

 Use the following query to obtain a script that will fix the issue: